 In more than one way, contemporary performing arts can be seen as the cross-bred offspring – a bastard, if you will – of the established theatrical traditions of centuries passed.
 It exists independently of itself, devoid of any formal requirements to its unpredictable nature.
 Through this it revitalizes theatre by crossing genres and bringing in new expressions.

-Taking different shapes and sizes, this will be the fifteenth time Bastard is arranged as a genre-challenging meeting point for experimental performing arts.
+Taking different shapes and sizes, this will be the sixteenth time Bastard is arranged as a genre-challenging meeting point for experimental performing arts.
 As of September 2010, Bastard has been arranged as a weeklong festival with the full title Bastard – Trondheim international performing arts festival.

 Bastard was born as a festival for performance art, and despite the fact that we now have broadened the spread of genres, our vision is still the same: to expose the audience to meetings with artists who challenge us, surprise us, and catch us off guard.